TobeyPineda/Shelterbox-InteractiveCaseStudyMap/README.md

 - Mapbox
 - Glitch

----

-### About the Project:
 Data:
-- Utilizes Spreadsheets to input and manage case studies
+- Spreadsheets to input and manage case studies

 ---